ECE444-2023Fall/UofT-EventHub/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We have dockerized the project to prevent any complications that might arise from different environments.
-TO run the application locally you can:
+To run the application locally you can:

 - Initialize the python docker image using the Dockerfile we have added
 ```docker build -t python-docker .```

 - Run the website locally on a specific port
 ```docker run -d -p 5000:5000 python-docker```

+If the port 5000 is busy, you can replace it with other ports like 3000.

 <!-- ROADMAP -->
 ## Roadmap